VEZY/MultiScaleTreeGraph.jl/README.md

 write_mtg("test.mtg",mtg)
 ```

+## 3. Conversion

-You can also transform it into a DataFrame like so, while selecting the variables you want:
+You can convert an MTG into a DataFrame and select the variables you need:

 ```julia
 DataFrame(mtg, [:length_mm, :XX])